yoyanni/calculator/README.md

 ## Add some basic HTML/CSS

 Buttons were added to resemble a calculator and also CSS to design it very scarsely.
 I used a grid for the number and the operator buttons, it felt it was a btter fit than flex.

+## Link UI with logic

+The HTML was linked to the JS so you can now add, subtract, multiply and divide.

+**Note:** The bugs at the moment, as far as I am aware, are:

+- You cannot perform more than a two number calculation.
+- Once you have chosen the operator, you will have to finish that calculation otherwise it will result in NaN.